javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 Remember there is an important difference between latency and throughtput.
 Both are systems that require speed but a different kind of design.

 The main thing I learned during all these years is: data processing get slower with time and you neeed to watch speed metrics to avoid degradation.

+## 18. I don't believe in "data driven"

+At least in the way they are selling it: you'd be able to drive your company/department/life based on data, IA will rule the world.

+Data captures just part of the reality so I see pretty hard to make decision just only relying on data.

+I like more the term "[Data informed decision making](https://www.speedwins.tech/posts/jane-yang-from-basecamp#question-6)"

+Machines can be run 100% data driven (and they still fail), I don't think humans can follow just what data tells them, I still believe humans are better than that.